NuGet/NuGetDocs/NuGet.Docs/docs/Topics/Search-Syntax.md

 Matching documents should usually contain the exact phrase "modern UI", including variations on capitalization e.g.
 "Modern ui", and also usually contain the word 'package'.

-## Filtering on fields
+## Filtering

 You can search for a specific package ID (or 'Id' or 'id'), or certain other fields by prefixing search terms with the field name.

-Currently the searchable fields are 'Id', 'Version', 'Tags', 'Author', and 'Owner'.
+    Searchable fields are 'Id', 'Version', 'Tags', 'Author', and 'Owner'.

-[What's the difference between ID and Title?
+What's the difference between ID and Title?
 ID is the name you use in package management console.
-Title is what is shown at the top of the package page in search results.]
+Title is what is shown at the top of the package page in search results.

-**Examples**
+### Examples

     ID:jQuery
     id:NuGet.Core